pangrr/tangle/src/tangle.md

 ```

 # Organize Code Into Files
+## Merge Code Of Same File And Insert Point
-1. As each extracted string is converted into `Code` object one by one, concat code of identical `filePath` and `insertPoint`.
+As each extracted string is converted into `Code` object one by one, concat code of identical `filePath` and `insertPoint`.
 ```ts tangle.ts @functions
 function addOneCode(newCode: Code, existingCode: Code): void {
   Object.keys(newCode).forEach(filePath => {